freeconf/yang/README.md

 #### Alerts

-This car example doesn't have alerts, but to get alerts we can use websockets from Node.js or the web browser:
+To get updates to the car status, one options is to use websockets from Node.js or the web browser:

 ```JavaScript
 var notify = require('./notify');